To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 Blink Mini 2 review: What could it do better?

-I’ve never been particularly blown away by the audio quality on Blink cameras and the Blink Mini 2 isn’t an improvement in this regard.
+I’ve never been particularly blown away by the audio quality on Blink cameras, and the Blink Mini 2 isn’t an improvement in this regard.
 Patch yourself into the camera’s live feed and your ears will be assaulted with a rather unpleasant whining noise in the background.
 The audio quality is plain bad.
 Another problem relating to quality is that there’s no HDR image processing.
 If you have a lot of bright light in your room, other areas can look quite dark and murky.

 Finally, the weatherproofing, while nice to have, is a bit of a red herring because the camera needs to remain plugged into the mains at all times.
-You’d be better off with a standalone outdoor security camera like the Eufy Solocam S220, which has a battery and a built-in solar panel to keep it topped up so you don’t have to worry about needing a nearby power socket or recharging.
+You’d be better off with a standalone outdoor security camera such as the Eufy Solocam S220, which has a battery and a built-in solar panel to keep it topped up so you don’t have to worry about needing a nearby power socket or recharging.
 It also comes with internal storage, so you don’t have to pay a subscription or buy extra hardware to record clips locally.

 Blink Mini 2 review: Verdict

 For £35, the Blink Mini 2 is a decent security camera.
 Image quality is excellent during the day and night despite the absence of HDR support, it’s nicely made and ticks all of the core feature boxes.
-You can run it without needing to pay a subscription, too, which is nice – however you do have to purchase a Sync Module 2 to do that.
-It’s also water resistant so you can use it as an outdoor security camera as long as you have a plug socket nearby to power it.
+You can run it without needing to pay a subscription, too, which is nice – although you do have to purchase a Sync Module 2 to do that.
+It’s also water-resistant, so you can use it as an outdoor security camera as long as you have a plug socket nearby to power it.

 However, there are cameras from other manufacturers that offer similar features and don’t require extra hardware to store clips locally.
-Our current favourite, the Yale Smart Indoor Camera (£60), for instance, offers local storage without the requirement to buy extra hardware, while the TP-Link Tapo C120 (£57) offers higher 2K resolution, twin spotlights, local storage and person detection, also without having to pay for a subscription.
+Our current favourite, the Yale Smart Indoor Camera (£60), for instance, offers local storage without the requirement to buy extra hardware, while the TP-Link Tapo C120 (£57) offers a higher 2K resolution, twin spotlights, local storage and person detection, also without having to pay for a subscription.

 Ultimately, the Blink Mini 2 is a solid little camera with a good range of features, but it only makes sense to buy one if you’re planning on investing in multiple Blink products, or you already own a Blink doorbell and Sync Module 2.
 Otherwise, you’re better off looking elsewhere.